 - rehabilitate the offender.3

 Thus courts typically give summary probation to first-time and juvenile offenders.
-But even people with prior convictions are eligible to receive misdemeanor probation.
-It all depends on the judge's assessment of what a defendant will do with a second (or subsequent) chance.
+But even people with prior convictions may be eligible for it.
+It all depends on the judge’s assessment of what a defendant will do with a second (or subsequent) chance.

-Having an experienced California criminal law attorney on your side can greatly increase your chances of receiving probation instead of jail.
+Having an experienced California criminal law attorney on your side can greatly increase your chances of receiving alternative sentencing instead of jail in the county courthouse.

 In many cases, the prosecutor and the defendant’s California criminal attorney will agree to probation as part of a plea bargain.
 In other situations, the judge will grant probation during sentencing.